w4n9we1/app-support/README.md

 ### Privacy & Data

 **Q: Do you collect my personal data?**
 A: I prioritize user privacy.
 Most apps operate offline or store data in your personal iCloud.
-For detailed information, please review the Privacy Policy linked below.
+For detailed information, please review the Privacy Policy.

 ---